JordanMitev/kendo-ui-core/docs/troubleshoot/troubleshooting-common-issues.md

           }

-### Input Widgets Do Not Raise Change Event When API Is Used
+### Issue: Input Widgets Do Not Raise Change Event When API Is Used

 The change event of an input widget is triggered only by user action.
 DOM elements work in the same way.

+**Solution**

-If you need to trigger an event manually use the [trigger method](/api/javascript/ui/widget/methods/trigger).
+If you need to trigger an event manually, use the [trigger method](/api/javascript/ui/widget/methods/trigger).

-### Creating Multiple Widgets Throws JavaScript Errors
+### Issue: Creating Multiple Widgets Throws JavaScript Errors

-This will happen if two or more widgets are initialized from elements that have same IDs. jQuery will find only the first one every time it searches for it and thus try to initialize the first element in the DOM multiple times.
+This will happen if two or more widgets are initialized from elements with identical IDs. jQuery will find only the first one every time it searches for it.
+Therefore, jQuery will try to initialize the first element in the DOM multiple times.

 **Solution**